tcyode/qms-question-parser/tests/README.md

 `unit-tests/`  = Testing individual components
 `integration-tests/` = Testing the whole system

+💡 **How It All Works Together:**
+1. Use `sample-data/` to provide test cases
+2. Run `unit-tests/` on individual functions
+3. Perform `integration-tests/` on the whole system

 ## Test Categories
 - Unit Tests
 - Integration Tests